ChrstphrHll/npc_gen/students/Lanalia Belt.md

   int: 10
   str: 17
   wis: 10
-track: Diplomacy
-trait: I don't like to get my hands dirty, and I won't be caught dead in unsuitable accommodations.
-trait1: Organised
-trait2: Insecure
 year: 3
+guild: Treskal
+partyID: 67
 ---
 # Lanalia Belt
 ---
 ### Description
 - 3rd year Elf Paladin in Treskal
-- straight strawberry blond hair that's hanging down to their back, Green eyes, and Light Tan skin
+- straight strawberry blond hair that's hanging down to their back, Amber eyes, and Light Tan skin
 - Is Organised and Insecure, and has Hard Work as their ideal

 ### Organizations